Denis Donaldson Murder: Man Charged After Extradition from Scotland

 Why It Matters

 The charging of a suspect nearly 20 years after the murder represents a significant development in a case that has cast a long shadow over Irish political life.
+The Donaldson affair sent shockwaves through the republican movement, raising profound questions about trust, security, and the extent of British intelligence penetration of Sinn Féin during the peace process.
 For Donaldson's family and for those who have followed the case, the prospect of a trial offers the possibility of answers about one of the most mysterious and consequential killings of the post-Good Friday Agreement era.
+The case will be heard before the non-jury Special Criminal Court in Dublin, reflecting the sensitivity and security dimensions of the proceedings.

 What's Next

 The case is expected to proceed through the courts in the coming months.
-Further details are available at The Irish Times.
+Further details are available at The Irish Times and The Guardian's coverage of the original Donaldson confession.